 We have laid out the signs and the reasons why they want to be in your attic.
 Let’s look at these methods on how to get rid of mice in the attic.
 These range from preventive measures to direct solutions that you can use:

 After identifying the possible entry points that the mice used to nest in the attic, the best course of action is to seal and block off these areas.

-The first place you should seal up are the holes.
+The first items you should seal up are the holes.
 Start with the ones that are bigger than a quarter of an inch.